Three Ways to Protect Your Family From Fire

 Smoke is responsible for three (3) out of four (4) fire deaths.
-The loud siren (beep) at the first sing of smoke will give your family an extra few minutes to escape safely.
-Test it once a month.
-Change batteries at least twice a year.
+The loud siren (beep) at the first sign of smoke will give your family an extra few minutes to escape safely.
+Test the smoke detector once a month and change the batteries at least twice a year.

 II.
 Establish an Escape Plan:

 Have family meetings to establish escape routes from your residence.
 Each room should have at least two (2) means of escape.
 Rope ladders are recommended for upper floor windows.
 Have practice drills every three (3) months.

 Fire extinguishers can help insure that a fire can be put our before it grow out of control.
 The basic types of fire extinguishers are: